MicrosoftDocs/sql-docs/docs/2014/database-engine/move-a-tde-protected-database-to-another-sql-server.md

 ms.assetid: fb420903-df54-4016-bab6-49e6dfbdedc7
 caps.latest.revision: 15
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Move a TDE Protected Database to Another SQL Server
-  This topic describes how to to protect a database by using transparent data encryption (TDE), and then move the database to another instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] by using [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../../includes/tsql-md.md)].
+  This topic describes how to to protect a database by using transparent data encryption (TDE), and then move the database to another instance of [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] by using [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../includes/tsql-md.md)].
 TDE performs real-time I/O encryption and decryption of the data and log files.
 The encryption uses a database encryption key (DEK), which is stored in the database boot record for availability during recovery.
 The DEK is a symmetric key secured by using a certificate stored in the `master` database of the server or an asymmetric key protected by an EKM module.

  **In This Topic**